andreicioban/Blog-posts-Fullstack-JS/README.md

 #### [Yeoman](http://yeoman.io/)  - the web scaffolding tool

   With `yeomna` your project will be up and running in no time.
-Well not realy, but is a good starting point that is depending on the `generator` you're using.
+Well not really, but is a good starting point that is depending on the `generator` you're using.
 For example using a `yeoman` generator you can get all the tools we talked about in this post configured automatically and much more.
 You'll spend only a little more time to fine tune them and you have the building blocks of your project ready in a couple of minutes.

   Lets prove this theory:

   - `npm install -g yo` - since we already installed `grunt`, `bower` and `gulp` globally, we only need to instal `yoeman` at this point.
   - `npm install -g generator-angular-fullstack` - is one of the most popular `yeoman` generators.

-  As we want to demonstrate how easy it is to start an app from scrach, we will create another application leaving behind our work until now.
+  As we want to demonstrate how easy it is to start an app from scratch, we will create another application leaving behind our work until now.

   Change the path to a new folder and run the following command:

     yo angular-fullstack <yourappname>

-  At this point yhe generator will ask you about the development stack you prefer to use in your app.
+  At this point the generator will ask you about the development stack you prefer to use in your app.
 For example you can choose between `javascript` and `coffescript`, between `css`, `sass` etc.

   You will end with a screen like this one: